CE+CA’s work at Orchard Barn makes limited interventions to restore and celebrate a derelict agricultural building.

+The project sought to restore this gateway building and bring new purpose to its rich history.
 After standing empty for many years, Orchard Barn was at risk of being lost; the roof had partially collapsed, and major structural deterioration had developed to an external wall.
-The brief was to bring the building back into use as a workshop, whilst preserving its existing fabric wherever possible.
+The brief was to bring the building back into use as a workshop, whilst preserving the existing fabric wherever possible.
+Our client wanted to create a new use for the building that would enhance village life, both through the physical rescue of the building but as a place to bring the community together to celebrate key events such as the harvest of fruit from the adjacent orchard.

 Sympathetic and restrained interventions mean that much of the character is retained and enhanced